djpara/GitWorkshop/README.md

-# GitWorkshop

 <h1>Git Workshop</h1>
-<h2>This project was created as a demo for AvTech's Git Workshop.</h2>
+<h3>This project was created as a demo for AvTech's Git Workshop.</h3>